carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 rye lint --fix  # runs `ruff check --fix`
 ```

 And that's basically it!
-Except since you obviously want a bit of control over how this works, so you can add the following to your pyproject (and fiddle with it your heart's content):
+Except you obviously want a bit of control over how this works, so you can add the following to your pyproject (and fiddle with it as you like):
 ```toml
 [tool.ruff]
 # if this is a library, enter the _minimum_ version you